 HOW AN INJURY MADE MY CAREER

-The first time I got seriously injured was when I blew the ACL on my left knee.
+In the Pro Mental Game ebook I go in depth about the first time I got seriously injured was when I blew the ACL on my left knee.

 It was the end of the season.
 I was at my sponsor’s photoshoot in South Lake Tahoe and it was my time to show I deserved my spot on the team.